 1 59 Bank of the State of Georgia-Misc.
 Records Lists of enslaved persons mortgaged to State Bank or sold, 1824 March

 Includes two lists of enslaved persons, most likely a draft and a final copy.
 One list is dated with explanatory note, and the other undated.
-Dated list names enslaved persons as: Peter, Sam, Bella, Charlotte, Juno, Dick, Simon, Cate, Juno [sic], Minerva, Stephen, July, July [sic], Gabriel, Clary, Rose, Edinboro, Philis, Elsey, Mingo, Chloe, Simon, Rosa, Daniel, Jeffrey, Grace, Morris, Jimy, Anthony, BEtty, Cretia, Sandy, Mystella [?], Betty, Cuffy, Mirah, August, Phill, Charles, Prince, Sue, Peter, Rachel, Betty, Polly, York, Mary, Edy, Judy, Bess, Nelly, Little Dido, Anthony, Adam, Nedd, Polly, Sarah, Lydia, Frederick, Jerry, Dido, Tom, Martin, Dorcas, and Harriott.
-Bagby's Power of Attorney -- William H. Bagby, 1860 February 23
+Dated list names enslaved persons as: Peter, Sam, Bella, Charlotte, Juno, Dick, Simon, Cate, Juno [repeated], Minerva, Stephen, July, July [repeated], Gabriel, Clary, Rose, Edinboro, Philis, Elsey, Mingo, Chloe, Simon, Rosa, Daniel, Jeffrey, Grace, Morris, Jimy, Anthony, Betty, Cretia, Sandy, Mystella [?], Betty, Cuffy, Mirah, August, Phill, Charles, Prince, Sue, Peter, Rachel, Betty, Polly, York, Mary, Edy, Judy, Bess, Nelly, Little Dido, Anthony, Adam, Nedd, Polly, Sarah, Lydia, Frederick, Jerry, Dido, Tom, Martin, Dorcas, and Harriott.
+Also names Robert Flournoy and "Tattnall" [possibly Josiah Tattnall] Bagby's Power of Attorney -- William K. Bagby, 1860 February 23

 box folder Request box 6 20 Creek Indians-(For Dr. Waring) [Letter] 1826 February 1, Milledgeville, Georgia [to] Col[onel] John Crowell, Washington / Robert Glenn Access Online [Letter] 1819 September 23 [to] Dan[ie]l Hughes, U.S. factor, Fort Mitchell / D[avid] B. Mitchell Access Online [Letter] 1820 November 29, Oakfuskee, Creek Nation [to] Gen[eral] David B. Mitchell, Agent for Indian Affairs / Robert Grierson Access Online [Letter] 1791 January 28, Highwassey [i.e. Hiwassee], to Governor [of Tennessee, William] Blount / Headmen of the Cherokees Access Online Extract of a letter to the Secretary of War, Washington, 1826 April 1 / Opothle Yoholo... [et al.] Access Online [Letter] 1826 April 3, Department of War, Off[ice of] Indian Affairs, to Opothle Yoholo and other members of the Creek Delegation / Tho[mas] L. McKenney Access Online [Letter with enclosure] 1818 March 23, Fort Mitchell, [Alabama to] D[avid] B. Mitchell / Dan[ie]l Hughes, U.S. factor Access Online [Letter], 1821 October 15, Fair Hope, McIntosh County [to] Gen[era]l D[avid] B. Mitchell, Mount Nebo near Milledgeville / J. McIntosh Access Online [Letter] 1820 December 6, Mineral Springs [to] Gen[era]l W[illiam] McIntosh / Lieutenant Colonel J[ohn] Nicks Access Online [Letter] 1826 November 8, treaty ground, [to] Gen[era]ls [William] Clark, [Thomas] Hinds, and [John] Coffee / J[ohn] D. Terrell Access Online [Letter] 1826 January 25, to Col[onel] T[homas] L. McKenney / Chilly McIntosh Access Online